awslabs/aws-lambda-rust-runtime/README.md

   × data did not match any variant of untagged enum LambdaRequest
 ```

-Instead, you will have to cURL the following endpoint based on the address and port you defined.
+An simpler alternative is to cURL the following endpoint based on the address and port you defined.
 For example:

 ```bash
 curl -v -X POST \